kitadai31/revanced-manager/README.md

 7. Tap [Storage] button and choose the APK which you downloaded in step 1.
 8. Tap [Patch] button.

+After patching is complete, I recommend saving the patched APK from [💾] button.

 ## Other apps
-Since v1.17.1 (December 2023), this Manager fork is no longer compatible with official/RVX revanced-patches.
+Since v1.17.1 (December 2023), this ReVanced Manager fork is no longer compatible with official/RVX revanced-patches.

-So, if you want to use other ReVanced apps (YT Music, Twitter, TikTok, etc) on Android 5-7, use other patching methods.
+So, if you want to install other ReVanced apps (YT Music, Twitter, TikTok, etc.) on Android 5-7 devices, use other patching methods.

 - Official/RVX ReVanced Manager (Android 8.0+)
 - [auto-cli](https://github.com/taku-nm/auto-cli) (PC)